Albion Castle

 The Verdict

-"Stone castle built in 1870 for the Albion Brewery, which drew water from natural springs under the site.
-After Prohibition shut the brewery down in the 1920s, the building became the Albion Water Company, bottling spring water from the hand-carved sandstone caves underneath.
-881 Innes Avenue in Hunters Point; appointment only."
+"A stone fortification built in 1870 for the Albion Brewery, which used the natural spring water on site.
+After Prohibition closed the brewery, the building became the Albion Water Company, bottling mineral water from hand dug sandstone cisterns.
+In Hunters Point; guided tours by appointment."

 What you need to know